leahgreene/CaveMappingRepo/README.md

-# SLAM-based Cave Mapping SLAM Thesis Project
+# SLAM-based Cave Mapping Thesis Project

 This repository contains the code and setup for my thesis work using LiDAR-based SLAM.
 It includes: